gmr/helper/docs/configuration.rst

 Application
 -----------
 As a generalization, this is where your application's configuration directives go.
 There is only one core configuration attribute for this section, `wake_interval`.
-The `wake_interval` value is an integer value that is used for the sleep/wake/process flow and tells clihelper how often to fire the :meth:`Controller.process <clihelper.Controller.process>` method.
+The `wake_interval` value is an integer value that is used for the sleep/wake/process flow and tells helper how often to fire the :meth:`Controller.process <helper.Controller.process>` method.

 .. _daemon: